Nurse Anesthetist (CRNA) Degrees and Program Requirements

-In addition to practicing anesthesia in a supervised and controlled environment and have the chance to practice in specialty areas like cardiac care or pediatrics.
-Most programs require that you complete at least 2,000 clinical practice hours over the course of at least 2 years.
+In addition to practicing anesthesia in a supervised environment, you’ll have the chance to work in specialty areas like cardiac care or pediatrics.
+Most CRNA programs require you to complete at least 2,000 clinical practice hours over the course of at least two years.

 Long Does It Take to Earn a Degree?

-Completing a bachelor’s degree: Average 4 years
+Completing a bachelor’s degree

-- Earning your RN certification: Eligible upon graduation
+Eligible upon graduation

 Earning a master’s degree

 Nurse Anesthetist Certification

-The NBCRNA oversees continuing education and recertification for CRNAs under the Continued Professional Certification (CPC) program.[ The rules of this program state the number of continuing education credits needed by nurse anesthetists every 4 years, along with testing requirements every 8 years.
+The NBCRNA oversees continuing education and recertification for CRNAs under the Continued Professional Certification (CPC) program.
+This program sets the number of continuing education credits needed by nurse anesthetists every four years, along with testing requirements every eight years.